hashicorp/terraform-website/content/source/docs/glossary.html.md

 Also "input variables".

+In general-purpose programming, a variable is a symbolic name associated with a value.

-Key/value pairs used in a [run][].
+In Terraform, "variables" almost always refers to _input variables,_ which are key/value pairs used in a [run][].
 Terraform [modules][] can declare variables to allow customization.
 For child modules, the parent module provides a value when calling the module; for the [root module][], values are provided at run time.

-TFE lets you set root input variables in a [workspace][], so all collaborators can use the same values.
+TFE lets you set values for root input variables in a [workspace][], so all collaborators can use the same values.
 Variable values marked as "sensitive" become unreadable in the UI and API, and all variable values are protected by Vault.

 - [Terraform docs: Input Variables](/docs/configuration/variables.html)
 - [TFE docs: Variables](/docs/enterprise/workspaces/variables.html)